British Red Cross: Formation

 The British Red Cross was formed in 1870, just seven years after the formation of the international movement in Switzerland.
 This followed the outbreak of the Franco-Prussian War (1870–1871), and a move across Europe to form similar societies.
 The society was founded as the British National Society for Aid to the Sick and Wounded in War at a public meeting chaired by Robert Loyd-Lindsay in London on 4 August 1870.
 It assisted in providing aid to both warring armies in the Franco-Prussian War and subsequent 19th-century conflicts, under the protection of the Red Cross Emblem.
 The society was one of several British volunteer medical organisations to serve in the war.
+Queen Victoria was the organisation's first patron.

-In 1905, 35 years after its formation, the society was reconstituted as the British Red Cross Society, and was granted its first royal charter in 1908 by King Edward VII.
+In 1905, 35 years after its formation, the society was reconstituted as the British Red Cross Society, and was granted its first royal charter in 1908 by King Edward VII, who became the patron.
 His consort, Queen Alexandra, became its president.
+In the following years, King George V, King George VI and Queen Elizabeth II assumed the position of patron, while Queen Mary and Queen Elizabeth The Queen Mother served as presidents.
+King Charles III, who was the society's president between 2003 and 2024, was named patron in May 2024.